gajendra0180/Messaging-WebApp-Heroku-Host/README.md

 This is a messaging web app where multiple users can chat with each other individually or in groups(rooms) with each having their custom servers.To facilitate thses functionalities,Socket.IO is a JavaScript library for realtime web applications.
 It enables realtime, bi-directional communication between web clients and servers.
 WebSocket is a communication protocol which provides a full-duplex and low-latency channel between the server and the browser.

-This web application is made in React JS with custom hooks, custom components to facilitate the handling of the complities of project.
+This web application is made in React JS with custom hooks, custom components to facilitate the handling of the complexities of project.

 # How to use